hritik7080/Reddit-Flair-Detection-using-Tranfer-Learning/README.md

 ### Note: I triend to use Heroku but it only allows data upto 500MB.
 Because of the Machine and Deep learning Libraries my data became 540MB (only tensorflow library was of 430MB) So I didnt hosted this on Heroku please check the whole README.md file and Evaluate the project.
 Please dont let my Hard work get wasted.

-### Highlights: I got 94.2% validation accuracy and 0.16 validation loss on my selcted datset.
+### Highlights: I got 94.2% validation accuracy and 0.16 validation loss on my dataset.
 Used ***Deep and Transfer Learning*** to make the model.
 Here is a Screesnhot of my data flow of my Neural Network.
 ![index](https://user-images.githubusercontent.com/41755284/80312606-9e47b380-8803-11ea-84ac-c9dc5dce7e0f.png)

 ### Open the notebook in Google Colab (All of the libraries would be available there).
 Link to colab is given inside the notebook.